chloesuwignjo/calorie-predictor/README.md

   frameborder="0"
 ></iframe>

-Since the two lines are close together across all ingredient counts, missingness might be Missing Completely at Random (MCAR).
-To verify this, we ran a permutation test by shuffling the `rating_missing` column 500 times and computing the TVD.
+Not missing (the blue curve) tends to be higher for recipes with 7–9 ingredients, which means that rated recipes concentrate around mid-complexity.
+Missing (the red curve) overtakes after about 10–11 ingredients, showing that recipes with more recipes are more likely to be unrated.
+Because of these blatant differences, missingness in `average_rating` is MAR with respect to `n_ingredients` rather than MCAR.
+Since the two lines are close together across all ingredient counts, missingness might be MCAR.

 <iframe
   src="assets/ingredients-missingness1-tvd.html"